 - Is my sleep satisfying?
 Do I feel drowsy during the day?

-- Am I taking naps that are too long or too late in the day that could be affecting my nighttime sleep?
+- Am I taking naps that are too long?
+Am I taking naps too late in the day?
+Could this affect my nighttime sleep?

 - Is my use of alcohol, caffeine, and/or medications affecting my sleep time or sleep quality?

 As you go through these questions, identify opportunities where you can experiment with different sleep tips to get a good night’s rest and how you can boost your sleep hygiene.